Going Independent as a Financial Planner: Should I Stay or Should I Go?

 You know you want to build equity in your own client relationships and your practice.
 You want to own your own firm.
 But knowing what you want is only half the battle.
 Admitting that you don’t know what you don’t know is the other half.

-In this blog, we’ll go over the steps it takes to make the transition to become an independent financial planner, the benefits of independence, tips for your transition and finally – how IFG can help you.
+In this comprehensive guide, we’ll go over how to become an independent financial planner, the benefits of independence, tips for your transition and finally – how IFG can help you.

 5 Benefits of Going Independent